monash-human-power/MHP-website/src/markdown/bike.md

     description: Version 3 of our bike, named Bilby, is our latest and greatest bike.
 Launched in May 2022, it brought improvements to almost every aspect compared to the previous generation.
-The team used this bike to take part in World Human Powered Speed Challenge in Battle Mountain, Nevada.
+The team used this bike to take part in the 2023 World Human Powered Speed Challenge in Battle Mountain, Nevada.
     start_year: 2019
     end_year: 2020
     top_speed_km: "87.4"